baraamallah/HARMUN_TRACKER/README.md

 1.  **Create a Firebase Project**: Go to the [Firebase Console](https://console.firebase.google.com/) and create a new project.
 2.  **Add a Web App**: In your Firebase project, add a new Web application.
 3.  **Copy Firebase Config**: During the web app setup, Firebase will provide you with a `firebaseConfig` object.
-You'll need this.
+You'll need this for the environment variables.
 4.  **Enable Firestore**: In the Firebase Console, go to "Firestore Database" and create a database.
 Start in **Test Mode** for initial development (allows open read/write). **CRITICAL**: You MUST set up proper [Firestore Security Rules](https://firebase.google.com/docs/firestore/security/get-started) before deploying to production.
 5.  **Enable Firebase Authentication**: In the Firebase Console, go to "Authentication".
-    *   Enable at least one sign-in method (e.g., Email/Password, Google).
-This will be needed for admins to log in.
+    *   Go to the "Sign-in method" tab.
+    *   Enable the **Email/Password** provider.
+This is required for the current login page.
+You can enable other providers (like Google) later if you wish.
-    *   Note the UID of the user you want to be the "Superior Admin".
-You can find this in the Authentication users list after they've signed up/logged in once.
+    *   Go to the "Users" tab and add at least one user (e.g., your admin account).
+Note the UID of the user you want to be the "Superior Admin".

 ### Project Setup